Consumer Beware: Antibiotic Free Meats That Aren’tUpdated: May 13, 2018 Healthy Living

 Reading food labels is a confusing experience for the majority of consumers.
 This confusion is purposely engineered in many instances to keep consumers guessing and product sales flowing.
 MSG, for example, hides behind over 50 different labeling names.
 Overwhelmed consumers are often deceived into buying products loaded with MSG that they would never buy if labeling policies required full disclosure.

-To avoid undesirable additives, consumers must battle an ever changing landscape of labeling gamesmanship played by food manufacturers that is aided and abetted by the US Department of Agriculture (USDA).
+To avoid undesirable additives such as carrageenan and gassed meats to keep them red, consumers must battle an ever changing landscape of labeling gamesmanship played by food manufacturers that is aided and abetted by the US Department of Agriculture (USDA).

 Is Your Meat Truly Free of Antibiotics?

 Neurotoxins aren’t the only chemicals consumers are trying to avoid in their food.
 An ever growing segment of the consumer market is seeking meat from animals raised without antibiotics due to concern over the rapid rise of superbugs like MRSA and the ever plummeting age in which young girls are experiencing the onset of puberty – both of which are linked to low dose antibiotics in animal feed.

 In Denmark, a ban on the use of antibiotics in animal feed drastically reduced antibiotic resistant infections in people.
 “The Danish Experiment”, a source of pride for the country’s 17,000 farmers, provides strong evidence that feeding antibiotics to animals has deadly consequences in humans.

 Low dose antibiotics fed to livestock via feed causes them to mature more quickly, and this may be one cause of early development in girls who consume meat and milk produced from such animals.

 Just another reason to avoid taking your children to fast food restaurants where the meats are an antibiotic residue pharma fest.
 Ah, but I digress ….